School Delays & Closings

 - Espanol: 301-766-8500

 WCPS continues to offer text messaging as an option for you to receive emergency communications.
-As of the 2014-2015 school year, our notification program is called Connect 5 and gives WCPS more flexibility in communicating with parents and the community, and will give parents more control over how to receive their notifications.
-WCPS will use Connect 5 in the form of phone calls, emails and text messages to communicate school delays, closings, early dismissals, other emergency situations, and a variety of system and school-related announcements.
-Here is an important change for the 2014-2015 school year:
+As of the 2014-2015 school year, our notification program is called Connect 5 and gives WCPS more flexibility in communicating with parents.
+WCPS will use Connect 5 in the form of phone calls, emails and text messages to communicate school delays, closings, early dismissals, other emergency situations and a variety of system and school-related announcements.

 The chart below shows the color codes that will be used when inclement weather or other circumstances cause a change in work schedules: